Zakes Mda

-Zanemvula Kizito Gatyeni "Zakes" Mda (/ˈzɛɪks mˈdaː/) (born 1948) is a South African novelist, poet and playwright.
+Zanemvula Kizito Gatyeni "Zakes" Mda (/ˈzɛɪks mˈdaː/) (born 6 October 1948) is a South African novelist, poet and playwright.
 He has won major South African and British literary awards for his novels and plays.
 He is the son of politician A. P. Mda.

 Early life and education

-Zanemvula Mda was born in Herschel, South Africa, in 1948. and completed the Cambridge Overseas Certificate at Peka High School, Lesotho, in 1969.
+Zanemvula Mda was born in Herschel, South Africa, on 6 October 1948. and completed the Cambridge Overseas Certificate at Peka High School, Lesotho, in 1969.
 He pursued his BFA (Visual Arts and Literature) at the International Academy of Arts and Literature, Zurich, Switzerland, in 1976.
 He completed a MFA (Theater) and a MA (Mass Communication and Media) in 1984 at Ohio University, United States.
 He completed his PhD at the University of Cape Town, South Africa, in 1989.

 Career

 When he started publishing his work, he adopted the pen name of Zakes Mda.
 In addition to writing novels and plays, he taught English and creative writing in South Africa and the United Kingdom.

 Most recently, he went to the United States, where he became a professor in the English Department at Ohio University in Athens, Ohio.
 He has been a visiting professor at Yale University and the University of Vermont.
 As of July 2021, he is a Lecturer in Advanced Academic Programs at Johns Hopkins University.

 Mda is a founding member and (as of 2011) serves on the advisory board of the African Writers Trust, "a non-profit entity which seeks to coordinate and bring together African writers in the Diaspora and writers on the continent to promote sharing of skills and other resources, and to foster knowledge and learning between the two groups."

 In 2013, he became a patron of the Etisalat Prize for Literature (alongside Ama Ata Aidoo, Dele Olojede, Ellah Allfrey, Margaret Busby and Kole Omotoso).

 At the 2024 "Time of the Writer" festival in Durban, Mda delivered the keynote address, titled "Reflections, Resonance and Revival".